The City of Woodland offers a competitive total compensation package including:

 The City will also conduct a non-sworn law enforcement background check on the candidate prior to appointment to a position within this class.
 The background check will include personal and professional reference checks, credit history checks, Social Security number verification, professional license/registration verification, military service information and driving history.
 Information obtained in the course of this background check will be considered by the appointment authority in the selection process.
 In obtaining such information, the City will comply with applicable consent and disclosure practices in the Fair Credit Reporting Act and the California Investigative Consumer Reporting Agencies Act.

 Virtual panel Interviews tentatively scheduled for the week of February 26, 2024.

 Future salary growth includes 4% increase effective July 2024, a 1% increase effective January 2025, a 4% increase in July 2025 and a 1% increase effective January 2026.

 CalPERS Retirement System (2 % @ 60 formula for Classic CalPERS members and 2% @ 62 formula for new CalPERS members).
 The City does not participate in social security

-Choice of deferred compensation plans (Traditional and Roth) with 1% City-match effective July 2024.
-After successful completion of probation, new hires are also eligible for a 2% City contribution.
+Choice of deferred compensation plans (Traditional and Roth), including a 1% match (effective July 2024).
+After successful completion of probation, new hires are eligible for a 2% City contribution.